-There are no full-time faculty positions open at this time.
+There are no administrative positions open at this time.

 Each department and school manage their own adjunct faculty.
 Please contact the appropriate department through our programs page.

 Information about other employment opportunities within Boise State University may be accessed through Human Resources.

 As of August 17, 2009, Boise State University is a smoke-free campus.

 Disabled veterans, war veterans and honorably discharged veterans who are residents of the state of Idaho will receive credit in accordance with Idaho State Law upon submission of documentation of meeting the criteria set forth by law.

 Boise State University is strongly committed to achieving excellence through cultural diversity.
 The university actively encourages applications and nominations of women, persons of color, and members of other underrepresented groups.